manni8436/Legend-of-the-Greek-Gods/README.md

 (Features)

-In this section go over different sections of the project and describe the features and what it does.

-you may also discuss plans for additional features to be added in the future.
+In this section go over different sections of the project and describe the features and what it does you may also discuss plans for additional features to be added in the future

 (Technologies Used)

-In this project I have used HTML5 to design the way the content looks and I also used CSS3 to design the style for the website and make it look pleasing to the eye for the users.
+In this project I have used the following technologies below

+HTML5
+CSS3
+Bootstrap

-write here all other technologies that was used while making the website.
+write here all other technologies that was used while making the website